DEVSENSE/phptools-docs/docs/vscode/index.md

 # Getting Started

 Welcome to PHP Tools for Visual Studio Code.
-This extension turns your Visual Studio Code into a powerful PHP development environment, including code editor, debugger, builtin server, and PHPunit tester.
+This extension turns your Visual Studio Code into a powerful PHP development environment, including code editor, debugger, built-in server, and PHPUnit tester.

 ## Product Activation